All Episodes

 Gibson is retired from that same office.

-Now, Gibson, we had audio sound bites of this guy yesterday furnished to us by KLBJ, our affiliate in Austin.
+Now, Gibson, we had audio soundbites of this guy yesterday furnished to us by KLBJ, our affiliate in Austin.

-And those sound bites, Gibson admitted that he had made up his mind about the guilt of delay before he had even heard any grand jury testimony.
+And those sound bites, Gibson admitted that he had made up his mind about the guilt of Delay before he had even heard any grand jury testimony, which to me equals the sleaze factor we expect from a prosecutor like this.

-Most we do know that most of the grand jury members were Democrats, but that'd be hard to avoid given the makeup of Travis County.
+We do know that most of the grand jury members were Democrats, but that'd be hard to avoid given the makeup of Travis County.

-I don't want to read a whole lot into that, but but this Gibson guy has now said a couple of very interesting things.
+I don't want to read a whole lot into that, but this Gibson guy has now said a couple of very interesting things.

 We didn't know he had said this in the interview yesterday.

-That he was friends with a Democratic candidate who had been defeated by the corporately funded ad campaign run by Texas Association of Business in 2002.
+But he also said that he was friends with a Democratic candidate who had been defeated by the corporately funded ad campaign run by Texas Association of Business in 2002.

 His buddy was James Sylvester, one of the losing Democrat candidates who had sued the business group, worked at the Travis County Sheriff's Office.